mattThurstan/NovelReflection/readme.md

 # (a) Novel Reflection

 An installation of automated reflectors.
 Light is reflected from source to target.
 The installation can automatically track the sun, act as a heliostat, or be sent target coordinates via MQTT.
-- the First version will reflect light to single target.
+- First version will reflect light to a single target.
-- the Second version will reflect light to multiple targets
+- Second version will reflect light to multiple targets.
+- Third version will develop devices with sub-arrays of reflectors.

 Multiple targets examples:
 - outside light up several (*normally*) shaded seating areas.